BRODERICKAL/ldap-bridge/README.md

 ## IAM-Bridge Chart Deployment

-To deploy the chart:
+To deploy the Chart:

-1. Set the required Environment variables
+1. Set the required Environment variables.

 ```
     VERIFY_URL=<YOUR_VERIFY_URL>